-- The compensation standard for Directors is designed to provide the level of compensation commensurate with the capabilities, experience and roles of each Director, while encouraging the execution of their duties in line with the management philosophy and management strategies, as well as the level of supervision that contributes to the sustainable growth of the Company and the medium- to long-term enhancement of its corporate value. - 2.
-The Company has adopted a system of compensation for Directors based on the roles of individual Directors on the Board of Directors as well as various committees, etc. Compensation for Directors comprises basic compensation and share-based payment involving stock options as long-term incentives.
-Furthermore, an additional allowance is paid to the Chairman of the Board of Directors, the Lead Independent Director and the Chairperson of each committee, in consideration of the scope of their roles and responsibilities, as well as the additional working hours required for executing their duties. - (1) Compensation system for Independent Directors - Compensation for Independent Directors, who are expected to fulfill their roles and responsibilities completely independent of the business execution of the Company, comprises basic compensation and share-based payment involving stock options that are not linked to performance. - (2) Compensation system for Non-executive Inside Directors
+- The compensation standard for Directors is designed to provide the level of compensation commensurate with the capabilities, experience and roles of each Director, while encouraging the execution of their duties in line with the management philosophy and management strategies, as well as the level of supervision that contributes to the sustainable growth of the Company and the medium- to long-term enhancement of its corporate value. - The Company has adopted a system of compensation for Directors based on the roles of individual Directors on the Board of Directors as well as various committees, etc. Compensation for Directors comprises basic compensation and share-based compensation as long-term incentives.
+This shall take into consideration experience up to the previous position for Non-executive Inside Directors, an additional allowance is paid to the Chairman of the Board of Directors, the Non-executive Inside Director assisting the Chairman, the Lead Independent Director and the Chairperson of each committee, in consideration of the scope of their roles and responsibilities, as well as the additional working hours required for executing their duties.

+(1) Compensation system for Independent Directors

+Compensation for Independent Directors, who are expected to fulfill their roles and responsibilities completely independent of the business execution of the Company, comprises basic compensation and share-based compensation that are not linked to performance.

+(2) Compensation system for Non-executive Inside Directors

 The Non-executive Inside Directors are appointed from among the officers and employees of the Company, who are capable of actively collecting information on the internal status of the Company based on their experience and knowledge.
 They are expected to engage in the monitoring of the business execution essential for the Board of Directors to fulfill its supervisory function, while appropriately supervising the execution of important matters based on their own insights, and thereby providing advice to ensure lawful and efficient business execution to the extent that they do not take part in decision-making.
-In light of the impact of the quality of supervision of business execution based on these roles and responsibilities on the yearly business results, their compensation comprises basic compensation and share-based payment involving stock options that are partially linked to performance.
+In light of the impact of the quality of supervision of business execution based on these roles and responsibilities on the yearly business results, their compensation comprises basic compensation and share-based compensation that are partially linked to performance.